 If you’re hungry, the local beach tavern offers fresh seafood and Caribbean cuisine with outdoor picnic table seating for a relaxed seaside meal.

-Coral reefs with schools of colorful, lively fish make Mahogany Bay on the west coast of the island a stellar choice for snorkeling.
+Coral reefs with schools of colorful, lively fish make Mahogany Bay on the west coast of the island a stellar choice for snorkeling in the Caribbean.
 Manta rays are often seen gliding along the sandy sea bottom.
 Snorkelers might also have the chance to encounter barracuda, schools of jacks, and even pufferfish.
 Occasionally, harmless nurse sharks are spotted in the reefs as well.

 Relax on the beach and watch sailboats and catamarans glide by.
 This beach is host to a famous fish market, where you can get a glimpse of local culture.